xulioc/sveltekit-supabase-dashboard/README.md

 ![alt text](/img/dashboard.png)

+---

-Simple dashboard inspired by Supabase UI made with [SvelteKit](https://kit.svelte.dev/) as frontend and  [Supabase](https://supabase.com/) as backend.
+## Simple dashboard inspired by Supabase UI made with [SvelteKit](https://kit.svelte.dev/) as frontend and  [Supabase](https://supabase.com/) as backend.

+**DISCLAIMER: This project is not production ready.
+Role based access is not fully tested.
+Use at your onw risk.**

+## Demo

+Try different access roles and views [here](https://sveltekit-supabase-dashboard.vercel.app/).

 ## Features
 - Supabase inspired UI